-From the middle of the second year, children begin to explicitly recognize themselves in mirrors, for example reaching for a mark surreptitiously put on their faces that they discover while looking at their mirror reflection (Amsterdam, 1972; Lewis & Brooks-Gunn, 1979).
-By 21 months, as children become proficient speakers and as the volume of their vocabulary explodes, their mouth also becomes full of personal pronouns and adjectives like "I", "Me", but also "Mine!"
+Level four (eighteen months).
+From the middle of the second year, children begin to explicitly recognize themselves in mirrors; for example, reaching for a mark surreptitiously put on their faces that they discover while looking at their mirror reflection (Amsterdam, 1972; Lewis & Brooks-Gunn, 1979).
+By twenty-one months, as children become proficient speakers and as the volume of their vocabulary explodes, their mouth also becomes full of personal pronouns and adjectives like "I," "Me," but also "Mine!"
 (Bates, 1990; Tomasello, 1998).

-Beyond attachment and explicit exclusivity expressed toward familiar persons, including "transitional" objects, by 2 years children (at least in an industrial Western culture like the US) start to claim possession of most things they feel threatened to lose, particularly in a situation where they have to compete with playmates or siblings.
-Such behavior is part of the so-called "terrible two's", a period marked by frequent tantrums and fights to possess things, aside from common stubbornness and the inclination to take off in order to escape control, monopolize attention, and ultimately gauge their own situation in relation to others.
+Beyond attachment and explicit exclusivity expressed toward familiar persons, including "transitional" objects, by two years children (at least in an industrial Western culture like the United States) start to claim possession of most things they feel threatened to lose, particularly in a situation where they have to compete with playmates or siblings.
+Such behavior is part of the so-called terrible twos, a period marked by frequent tantrums and fights to possess things, aside from common stubbornness and the inclination to take off to escape control, monopolize attention, and ultimately gauge their own situation in relation to others.

-Level 4 possession can be seen as a re-description of what happened at Level 2, but applied to objects instead of actions (owning objects instead of owning the effects of embodied actions shown at 2-months).
-By 18 months, the child applies what he established at Level 3, namely the power of objects to control social attention.
-Now, the child literally incorporates this power to the self by claiming that it is "mine!", also meaning that it is "not yours!".
+Level four possession can be seen as a redescription of what happened at level two, but applied to objects instead of actions (owning objects instead of owning the effects of embodied actions shown at two months).
+By eighteen months, the child applies what he established at level three, namely the power of objects to control social attention.
+Now, the child literally incorporates this power to the self by claiming that it is "mine!," also meaning that it is "not yours!."

-What is new at this level is that the child explicitly projects herself into the object, identifying with it.
-"That" object is now publicly recognized as an extension of "Me".
-As opposed the preceding levels of possession, Level 4 is conceptual in the sense that the possession is recognized and explicitly identified as extension of the self.
-Because it is recognized and publically identified, possession is now elevated to the new conceptual level of property.
+What is new at this level is that the child explicitly projects herself or himself into the object, identifying with it.
+"That" object is now publicly recognized as an extension of "Me."
+As opposed to the preceding levels of possession, level four is conceptual in the sense that the possession is recognized and explicitly identified as an extension of the self.
+Because it is recognized and publicly identified, possession is now elevated to the new conceptual level of property.
 The affirmation of self and the identification of "Me" as proprietor of the object characterize this new level of possession.

-The trademark of Level 4 possession is thus the absolute, self-proclaimed identification of the child as proprietor.
+The trademark of level four possession is thus the absolute, self-proclaimed identification of the child as proprietor.
 The claim possession is self-elevating and self-magnifying in relation to others.
-When the child begins to say "Mine!", it is primarily self-asserting, the primary message being that it is nobody else's.
+When the child begins to say "Mine!," it is primarily self-asserting, the primary message being that it is nobody else's.

-At this 4th Level, the feeling of self-assertiveness dominates the child's subjective experience of possession as property, still construed by the child as un-alienable.
+At this fourth level, the feeling of self-assertiveness dominates the child's subjective experience of possession as property, still construed by the child as unalienable.

 It is only progressively that the child will develop the central notion that objects that are possessed gain additional social power by being brought into a space of exchange.
-This is the major progress emerging with the last 2 levels of possession.
+This is the major progress emerging with the last two levels of possession.

-Based on recent research on sharing in preschool children from various cultures and socio-economic backgrounds, the transition from un-alienable (absolute) to alienable (trade-able) possession occurs universally starting 3 years of age (Rochat et al., 2009).
+Level five (thirty-six months).
+Based on recent research on sharing in preschool children from various cultures and socioeconomic backgrounds, the transition from unalienable (absolute) to alienable (tradable) possession occurs universally starting at three years of age (Rochat et al., 2009).

-The notion of possession, from being, by the end of the second year, primarily a claim of un-alienability and self-edification (Level 4), becomes alienable and shareable.
+The notion of possession, from being by the end of the second year primarily a claim of unalienability and self-edification (level four), becomes alienable and shareable.
 Children discover the social power of possession in the context of exchanges (Faigenbaum, 2005).